 “Where do you think they’ll send us next?”

 “Chile.
-They still need a lot of help down there.
+They still need a lot of help down there after the earthquake.”

 The men dwindled on the horizon.
-Cell phones on their belts.
-Their hotel rooms paid for.
+Cell phones and hotel rooms and airline tickets paid for.
 George came out later and saw their bootprints.
 I could watch his mind, wondering where this group went.
 Why they didn’t stop at his beach.
 Or, at least, for lunch.

 The phone rang four, five times a day.

-The somewhere else people.
-The Yankees with deep rings of sweat under their arms.
-The Texans, with their own twang and roll when they talked about capping and skimming.
-Bankers calling from St. Louis, telling me there was nothing they could do.
-Speeches about disaster relief, redevelopment loans, aid applications.
-And then they packed up and left.
+Yankees with deep rings of sweat under their arms stopped at the desk and spoke with George.
+Texans talked about capping and skimming on the news.
+Bankers called from St. Louis, telling me there was nothing they could do.
+George and I listened to speeches about disaster relief, redevelopment loans, aid applications.
+And then they packed up and left me sitting there roasting in the tar.

 The phone rang.
 “There will be a fifty dollar charge,” Ellen said.
 “I’m sorry, but it’s our new policy.”
 She bunched the blue flowers of her dress in her free hand.
 “Well I know about the spill, but we’ve got a business to run.”
 She left the phone off the receiver.
 I picked it up, hours later.
 The dial tone hiccupping in the empty house.

-The breeze was still hot, an hour after sunset.
-Slick humidity and damp skin on the walk back from the bar.
-Seaweed broil, the briny rot from the sand.
-They were sitting on the glider, holding hands.
-I could hear George from the kitchen.
-“We’ll get through this.”
-Over and over.
+My skin damp on the walk back from the bar that night.
+Briny rot smell from the ocean.
+Ellen and George were sitting on the glider, holding hands.
+I could hear George from my room’s open window.
+“We’ll get through this,” he said.
+“We will.”

-They can ruin you and walk away.
+But they can ruin you and walk away George.
 All we’re good for is being left behind.

-On television they showed the underwater camera.
-Gleaming metal in the deep blue.
+Later I came back down and watched television with them.
+An underwater camera showed gleaming metal in the deep blue.
 The well cap holding.

 “We could use some help, getting this place ready.”
-Ellen, gray hair curled on her shoulder.
+Ellen said.
+I looked over and she’d curled her gray hair down over her shoulder.

 The phone swam in front of me.

 That night I stayed drunk.
 Stumbled up the steps and fell into the soft bed.
-Heat lightning bursting through the curtains.
-The sheets sticking to my damp chest like a shroud.
+Heat lightning burst through the curtains and the sheets stuck to my damp chest like a shroud.
 I imagined girders, concrete.
 Skeletons stirring with life.
-They fixed it, like they rebuilt the city.
-For the cameras and the news stories, and then they would move on.
+They would fix it like they rebuilt New Orleans, make a good picture and a story and then they would move on.
 Locusts, hunting for the next disaster.

-Someone had put a flag on top of one of the stagnant cranes.
-Every day I’d watched the reds and blues burn away in the sunlight.
-What this country did to us.
-What it asked.
+Someone had put a flag on top of one of my building’s stagnant cranes.
+Every day I’d watched the reds and blues fade in the sun and now I watched it shudder against the rotten breeze in the moonlight.
+It was better this way, easier.